couchbaselabs/couchbase-spark-mllib-sample/README.md

 ### Time to Code!

-Now that our environment is ready, it is time to code!
+Now our environment is ready and it is time to code!
 In the [LinearRegressionExample](https://github.com/couchbaselabs/couchbase-spark-mllib-sample/blob/master/src/main/scala/LinearRegressionExample.scala) class we start by creating the Spark context with our bucket credentials:

 ```scala